 Some of the dead marine life observed on the seafloor at NW Rota-1.

-A collage of some of the dead animals we saw on the seafloor at NW Rota-1, killed by the volcanic plume which contained high amounts of sulphur.
-The top petri dish holds a squid and a pelagic shrimp – these are not vent species.
-The bottom images are the dead animals (shrimp, fish and squid) on the seafloor.
+A collage of some of the dead animals we saw on the sea floor at NW Rota-1, killed by the volcanic plume which contained high amounts of sulfur.
+The top petri dish holds a squid and a pelagic (open water) shrimp – these are not vent species.
+The bottom images are the dead animals (shrimp, fish, and squid) on the sea floor.
 Click image for larger view and image credit.

 April 30, 2006